 How to get a positive ROI from AI initiatives?
-Implement key practices across data management, tracking results, and security, privacy, and ethics.
+Implement key practises across data management, tracking results and security, privacy and ethics.

 ELITE athletes know that in order to perform on the field, they first have to put in the prep work—proper nutrition and sleep, building strength and endurance in the gym.
 As more and more companies adopt AI technologies, they are quickly learning this same lesson: To get a big return from AI, they must first put in the preparation.
 As the adage goes, “Failing to prepare is preparing to fail.”

 Today, companies are generally seeing a positive ROI from their AI implementations.
-The survey found that top areas for returns include customer service and experience (74 percent), IT operations and infrastructure (69 percent), and planning and decision-making (66 percent).
-Although this is good to see, a number of companies aren’t yet realizing an ROI.
+The survey found that top areas for returns include customer service and experience (74 per cent), IT operations and infrastructure (69 per cent) and planning and decision-making (66 per cent).
+Although this is good to see, a number of companies aren’t yet realising an ROI.

 There is a big difference between these over- and underperformers.
 Like elite athletes, overperformers set the right foundation and preparation for success (see figure).
-The survey found that those companies achieving high ROI for their AI projects (over 5%) had largely or fully implemented key practices across data management, tracking results, and security, privacy, and ethics.
+The survey found that those companies achieving high ROI for their AI projects (over 5%) had largely or fully implemented key practises across data management, tracking results and security, privacy and ethics.

-Experience and maturity also play a big role in realizing value.
-The ROI for AI projects varies greatly, based on how much experience an organization has.
+Experience and maturity also play a big role in realising value.
+The ROI for AI projects varies greatly, based on how much experience an organisation has.
 Leaders showed an average of a 4.3% ROI for their projects, compared to only 0.2% for beginning companies.
 Payback periods also varied, with leaders reporting a typical payback period of 1.2 years and beginners at 1.6 years.

 Scaling is critical.
-Quickly bring successful experiments to the wider organization to justify the large investments needed for AI.
+Quickly bring successful experiments to the wider organisation to justify the large investments needed for AI.
 Leverage cloud platforms when possible to accelerate efforts.